-We keep them short and focused on tasks or syncs.
+We keep them short and focused.
 To keep us all on the same page, we have monthly Townhall meetings to sync on our latest activities.
-We record most meetings too so that people across time zones (or coming back from vacation or sick leave) can more easily catch up.
+Most meetings are recorded so that people across time zones (or coming back from vacation or sick leave) can easily catch up.

 In-person company meetings

 Working remotely is great, but we feel it’s very important to work together face to face at least once a year when it is safe to do so.
 We meet in one place for five days to discuss the company direction for the following year, work together in person, and reinforce personal connections by having some fun.
 In addition, everyone has a personal budget for other meetups with colleagues throughout the world.

 We know how the company is doing

 Due to our open model, we all know how the company is doing financially.
 We have easy access to everyone in the company, including the CEO.
 We are encouraged to ask hard questions and challenge the how and why of decisions.
-We have “Challenge Particular” meetings where we can ask any question that is on our mind about the organization, our work, and our culture.
+We have “Ask Particular” meetings where we can ask any question that is on our mind about the organization, our work, or our culture.